 The biggest and most beautiful Polish mountain range.
-Carpathian mountains are divided into many ranges, but the highest one is Tatra mountains.
+Carpathian mountains are divided into many ranges, but the highest one is the Tatra mountains.

 - Kasprowy - 1987 metres.
-There's a cableway going from Zakopane Kuznice to the peak, however I strongly encourage you to hike on foot.
+There's a cableway going from Zakopane Kuznice to the peak, however, I strongly encourage you to hike on foot.
 The cableway is very crowded, and, unless you come early in the morning, you will wait in a long queue.

 - Giewont - 1895 metres.
-The most popular mount with big cross at the top.
+The most popular mount with a big cross at the top.
 The massif of Giewont resembles a lying person, so this mount is also referred to as Sleeping Knight.
 Safety note: there are chains near the top and the path gets very narrow in the final ascend.
 There’s also little space at the peak, so it’s best to start hiking early in the morning to avoid crowds.

-- Czerwone Wierchy - red trail leading along Czerwone Wierchy peaks is considered to be the most picturesque route in Tatra National Park.
+- Czerwone Wierchy - the red trail leading along Czerwone Wierchy peaks is considered to be the most picturesque route in Tatra National Park.

 → Ciemniak – 2096m

 → Malolaczniak – 2096m